-- Completion of each of the 5 major projects is necessary to receive a passing grade in the course. - Assignment guidelines and grading rubrics for all projects will be available ahead of time so you can make sure you are meeting project requirements. - Grades for written project documents will be factored into your total project grade. - I do not round up grades and extra credit is never offered on an individual basis.
+- Completion of each of the 4 major speeches is necessary to receive a passing grade in the course. - Assignment guidelines and grading rubrics for all speeches will be available ahead of time so you can make sure you are meeting speech requirements. - Grades for written speech documents will be factored into your total speech grade. - I do not round up grades and extra credit is never offered on an individual basis.
 If extra credit is offered, it will be offered to the entire class.
 If you need to achieve a specific grade in this class, I highly suggest you meet with me early in the term to discuss what you will need to do rather than asking for more points later in the term.